'Lemon' or not, Trump is stuck with Phase 1 China trade deal

 Canceling the deal, though, would reignite the nearly two-year U.S.-China trade war at a time U.S. unemployment is at its worst since the 1930s Great Depression.

-The next U.S. step would likely be reviving previously planned but canceled tariffs on some $165 billion worth of Chinese consumer goods, including Apple cellphones and computers, toys and clothing - all ultimately paid by U.S. companies and passed on to consumers.
+The next U.S. step would likely be reviving previously planned but canceled tariffs on some $165 billion worth of Chinese consumer goods, including Apple (AAPL.O) cellphones and computers, toys and clothing - all ultimately paid by U.S. companies and passed on to consumers.
 Beijing would retaliate with tariffs on U.S. goods, fueling more market turmoil and delaying recovery.

 “He’s stuck with a lemon.
 He gets an empty agreement if he sticks with it, and he gets more actions that create an economic drag and more volatility if he abandons it,” said one person briefed on the administration’s trade deliberations.